-VanGo[TM] Vanpools, the vanpooling service hosted within the North Front Range MPO, experienced a precipitous drop in riders and active vanpools prior to the pandemic, as shown in Figure 4.
+VanGo[TM] Vanpools, the vanpooling service hosted within the North Front Range MPO, experienced a drop in riders and active vanpools prior to the pandemic, as shown in Figure 4.
+More than 300 people used VanGo[TM] in January 2016, while fewer than 100 people used VanGo[TM] in May 2022.
 VanGo[TM] has introduced new policies to allow people to ride part-time to attract individuals who may be able to telework at least a few days per week.
 In addition, office closures and changing office budgets have made it hard for people to rely on the vanpooling option.